Papua New Guinea: Culture

-Sport is an important part of Papua New Guinean culture, providing an outlet for intergroup conflict while also able to provide a source of national unity.
+Sport is an important part of Papua New Guinean culture, providing an outlet for intergroup conflict while also helping maintain a source of national unity.
 Rugby league is extremely popular, serving as a unifying national sport.
 Support is passionate enough that people have died in violent clashes while supporting their team.

 A distinct body of Papua New Guinean literature emerged in the leadup to independence, with the first major publication being Ten Thousand Years in a Lifetime, an autobiography by Albert Maori Kiki published in 1968.
 The government began to actively support literature in 1970, publishing works in multiple languages.
 Much of this early work was nationalistic and anti-colonial.
 1970 saw the beginning of some local newspapers, as well as the publication of the first Papua New Guinean novel: Crocodile by Vincent Eri.

 Of national newspapers, there are two national English language dailies, two English language weeklies, and one weekly Tok Pisin newspaper.
 There are some local television services, as well as both government-run and private radio stations.
 There are three mobile carriers, although Digicel has a 92% market share due to its more extensive coverage of rural areas.
 Around two-thirds of the population is thought to have some mobile access, if intermittent.